pgmoneta/pgmoneta/doc/DISTRIBUTIONS.md

 ```
 dnf install git gcc cmake make libev libev-devel openssl openssl-devel systemd systemd-devel zlib zlib-devel libzstd libzstd-devel lz4 lz4-devel libssh libssh-devel libcurl libcurl-devel python3-docutils libatomic bzip2 bzip2-devel libarchive libarchive-devel pandoc texlive-scheme-basic 'tex(footnote.sty)'
 ```
-On Rocky, before you install the required packages, some additional repositories, PowerTools and EPEL in this case, need to be enabled or installed first.
+On Rocky, before you install the required packages, some additional repositories, CodeReady Builder and EPEL in this case, need to be enabled or installed first.
 ```
 dnf install epel-release
 ```
-Then in order to enable powertools, you need to first install subscription-manager
+Then in order to enable CodeReady Builder, you need to first install subscription-manager
 ```
 dnf install subscription-manager
 ```
 Then
 ```
-# On Rocky 8.x
-dnf config-manager --set-enabled powertools

-# On Rocky 9.x, PowerTools is called crb (CodeReady Builder)
 dnf config-manager --set-enabled crb
 ```
 It is OK to disregard the registration and subscription warning.